blmoore/blog/_posts/2014-07-01-motorbike_helmets.md

-almost four figures, particularly if you want a nice [race rep](http://www.revzilla.com/motorcycle/arai-corsair-v-joey-dunlop-2014-le-helmet) design, but what are you getting for your money and, in particular, is it any safer than a helmet you pickup for a tenth of that price.
+almost four figures, particularly if you want a nice [race rep](http://www.revzilla.com/motorcycle/arai-corsair-v-joey-dunlop-2014-le-helmet) design, but what are you getting for your money and, in particular, is it any safer than a helmet you pickup for a tenth of that price?

 There are various minimum safety standards for bike helmets.
 The US has [Snell and DOT](http://www.smf.org/docs/articles/dot), whereas the UK